-Chesapeake Energy (named after the childhood Chesapeake Bay haunts of a company founder) builds oil and natural gas reserves through the acquisition and development of oil and gas assets across the US.
-In 2014 the company had estimated proved reserves of 10.7 trillion cu. ft. of natural gas equivalent.
+Chesapeake Energy and natural gas reserves through the acquisition and development of oil and gas assets across the US.
+In 2015 the company had estimated proved reserves of 6 trillion cu. ft. of natural gas equivalent.
 Chesapeake has exploration and production assets in Appalachia, the Mid-Continent, the Barnett, Bossier, and Haynesville shale plays, the Permian Basin and the Rockies.
-In 2014 Chesapeake had 45,100 producing oil and natural gas wells that produced 729,000 barrels of oil equivalent per day, the bulk of which was natural gas.
+In 2015 Chesapeake had 43,700 producing oil and natural gas wells that produced 661,000 barrels of oil equivalent per day.
+In 2016 its founder and ex-CEO, Aubrey McClendon, died in a single car crash following a federal bid rigging indictment.

-The company has natural gas resources in the Haynesville and Bossier Shales in northwestern Louisiana and East Texas; the Marcellus Shale in the northern Appalachian Basin of West Virginia and Pennsylvania; the Barnett Shale in the Fort Worth Basin of north-central Texas; and the Pearsall Shale in South Texas.
-In addition, it has built leading positions in the liquids-rich resource plays of the Eagle Ford Shale in South Texas; the Utica Shale in Ohio and Pennsylvania; the Granite Wash, Cleveland, Tonkawa and Mississippi Lime plays in the Anadarko Basin in western Oklahoma and the Texas Panhandle; the Bone Spring, Avalon, Wolfcamp and Wolfberry plays in the Permian and Delaware Basins in West Texas and southern New Mexico; and the Niobrara Shale in the Powder River Basin in Wyoming.
+The company has natural gas resources in the Haynesville and Bossier Shales in northwestern Louisiana and East Texas; the Marcellus Shale in the northern Appalachian Basin of West Virginia and Pennsylvania; and the Barnett Shale in the Fort Worth Basin of north-central Texas.
+In addition, it has built leading positions in the liquids-rich resource plays of the Eagle Ford Shale in South Texas; the Utica Shale in Ohio and Pennsylvania; the Granite Wash, Cleveland, Tonkawa and Mississippi Lime plays in the Anadarko Basin in western Oklahoma and the Texas Panhandle; and the Niobrara Shale in the Powder River Basin in Wyoming.

 Sales and Marketing